Looking for a therapist?

 Depth therapy requires individuals to engage in abstract thinking.
 The techniques used call for those in therapy to consider multiple meanings of concepts, explore patterns in their behavior, and consider non-literal meanings.
 Sometimes people are unwilling, unable, or would simply prefer not to engage in abstract thinking, and depth therapy may not be ideal for those who prefer a more concrete approach to therapy

 Fees and Insurance

 Fees and payment options

-My fee is $160.00 per 50 minute session and $240.00 for a 80 min session.
-The fee for couples and family therapy is $170.00 per 55 minute session.
-Equine Facilitated Psychotherapy is $170.00 per 55 minute session.
-I can provide a superbill for other insurances but it does not mean that your insurance will always pay you back.
+Please inquire about my fees by emailing me.
+I can provide a super-bill for insurances but it does not mean that your insurance will always pay you back.
 The best way to know is to contact your insurance and see what they pay out of network and what your deductible is as well as any the percentage they cover.
 All of this information will help you make an informed choice.
 I do offer sliding scale but slots are not always open.